 What is Occupational Therapy (OT)?

 Our occupational therapists promote development in psychological, social, and environmental components of one’s life that has been or currently is impeding their independent functioning.
 This type of treatment uses constructive & engaging activities to challenge and improve thinking, physical, and motor skills.
 Some of the skills we can help your child develop are self-care abilities, tolerating different kinds of sensations/sensory input, and playing with age-appropriate games/ toys.
-Our occupational therapists will develop a treatment plan specific to your child’s need.
+Our occupational therapists will develop a treatment plan specific to your child’s needs.
 Our goal is to provide a healthy challenge to your child while engaging them with fun and constructive activities.

 Activities of Daily Living (ADL)